Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Experiments

 \section{Experiments}

-We conduct experiments to answer the following questions. \textbf{Q1}: Does RAE successfully edit model output? \textbf{Q2}: How does our retrieval strategy perform compared with other retrieval methods? \textbf{Q3}: Does our proposed pruning technique remove redundant facts from the retrieved facts? \textbf{Q4}: Does RAE work for propriety LLMs?
+We conduct experiments to answer the following questions. \textbf{Q1}: How effective is RAE in editing LLM output? \textbf{Q2}: How does our retrieval strategy perform compared to other retrieval methods? \textbf{Q3}: Does our proposed pruning technique remove redundant facts from the retrieved facts? \textbf{Q4}: Does RAE work for propriety LLMs?